expressjs/compression/README.md

 ### compression([options])

 Returns the compression middleware using the given `options`.
+The middleware will attempt to compress response bodies for all request that traverse through the middleware, based on the given `options`.

 #### Options